tobias-weiss-ai-xr/opendesk-edu/README.md

 If you want to address other topics, please check the section ["Rückmeldungen und Beteiligung" of the Infos' project OVERVIEW.md](https://gitlab.opencode.de/bmi/souveraener_arbeitsplatz/info/-/blob/main/OVERVIEW.md#rückmeldungen-und-beteiligung).

+# Releases

+All technical releases are created using [Semantic Versioning](https://semver.org/lang/de/).

+Gitlab provides an [overview on the releases](https://gitlab.opencode.de/bmi/souveraener_arbeitsplatz/deployment/sovereign-workplace/-/releases) of this project.

+The following release artefacts are provided beside the default source code assets:
+- `chart-index.json`: An overview of all Helm charts used by the release.
+- `image-index.json`: An overview of all container images used by the release.
 # Deployment

 **Note for project members:** You can use the project's `dev` K8s cluster to set